makrai/notes/koromilas21-multimod-emo-survey.md

       LSTMs serve as decoders
     * competitive performance on six multimodal time series datasets, a big
-    * reconstruction of missing modalities from observed modalities does not significantly impact discriminative performance.
+    * reconstruction of missing modalities from observed modalities does not significantly impact discriminative performance

 ## 3.4 temporal architectures

 * ie try to capture both unimodal and cross-modal temporal dependencies

 # 4 evaluation results in the most widely adopted datasets for emotion recog 12

 ## 4.1.
 Datasets

-* four categories according to the recording procedure that was followed during
+* four categories according to the recording procedure
   * spontaneous speech: the participants are unaware of the recording while
     * real environment [72];
   * acted speech: the emotional condition of the speakers is acted;
   * elicited speech: where the speaker is placed in a situation which evokes a specific emotional state [73]; and
   * annotated public speech: data from public sources, such as YouTube
-* datasets must be realistic by having some desired properties, such as a variety in modalities, speakers, genders, subjects discussed, spoken languages, words used, emotional intensity and amount of data
+* datasets must be realistic by having some desired properties eg variety in modalities, speakers, genders, subjects discussed, spoken languages, words used, emotional intensity and amount of data
 * CMU-MOSEI [63] has most of the desired properties
   * the biggest dataset available that includes the most speakers and the